spsforks/QB64-Wiki/_MOUSEINPUT.md

 * Use in a loop to monitor the mouse buttons, scroll wheel and coordinate positions.
 * To clear all previous mouse data, use [_MOUSEINPUT](_MOUSEINPUT) in a loop until it returns 0.

 ## Example(s)

-*Example 1:* Mouse coordinate, click and scroll events are returned sequentially inside of a _MOUSEINPUT loop.
+Mouse coordinate, click and scroll events are returned sequentially inside of a _MOUSEINPUT loop.

 ```vb